hazcod/dnstwist/README.md

 # dnstwist

-This is a tool that will fetch potential typosquat domains which could be targeting your domain.
+This is a tool that will fetch potential typosquatting or IDN domains which could be targeting your domain for spear phishing.

-It will take into account the registration and/or
+It will take into account the registration and/or last updated WHOIS information and a potential whitelist.

+Domains identified can be sent to Slack for automated alert purposes.

 ## Usage